Clarity Money review

 - Bill-negotiation service.
 Clarity Money can negotiate with companies you regularly owe money to — like cable or phone companies — to reduce your annual bill.
 While the negotiating service is free, you’ll pay 33% of the total amount Clarity Money saves you.

-What should I look out for?Clarity Money is best for long-term use, since insight into your spending habits is most effective over time.
-It’s a third-party account, so unlike Simple or Chime, Clarity Money isn’t actually a bank.
-And there might still be some key functions you’ll need to perform directly within your bank’s online platform.
+What should I look out for?Clarity Money is a third-party account and not an actual bank, so there mightbe some key functions you’ll need to perform directly within your bank’s online platform.
+Other disadvantages include:

 - No customized budget.
 Clarity Money is designed to illuminate your spending habits as they are.
 You can’t create a budget within the app for a more structured approach moving forward.